-I'll include my basic recipe below, the one I use most often.
+I'll include the ratio of ingredients I use in the recipe down below.
 But related to my point above, sometimes I add to it.
-I like how this Mexican oregano tastes ground into it.
-Or, a bit of fennel pollen is a kiss of magic - particularly when I'm planning on using the za'atar swirled with great olive oil into thick yogurt.
+I like how this Mexican oregano tastes ground into the sumac and thyme.
+Or, a bit of fennel pollen is a kiss of magic - particularly when I'm planning on using the za'atar swirled with great olive oil into thick yogurt or labneh.
 Just remember, tweak it to your liking.

 While you can used pre-packaged dried thyme here, I prefer to dry my own fresh thyme in the oven just before making this blend.
 The thyme retains a nice green color, the flavor is bright and fresh, and there is none of the mustiness you sometimes get with herbs or spices that are past their prime.
 It's one of those little details that make enough of a difference to be worth it.

-Place thyme leaves on a baking sheet in a 300F oven until dry, just ten minutes or so.
-Just long enough that they'll crumble between pinched fingers.
-Let cool.
+Place thyme leaves on a baking sheet in a 300°F oven until dry, just ten minutes or so.
+Just long enough that they'll crumble between pinched fingers after cooling.
+Allow to cool completely.

 Use a mortar and pestle to grind the thyme leave finely.
 If your thyme is at all stem-y or fibrous, sift to remove any larger particles.
 Transfer to a small bowl, and aside.

-*If you're having a hard time finding sumac, check the spice rack at your local market (I've seen it at Whole Foods), specialty foods stores and/or Middle Eastern markets.
+*If you're having a hard time finding sumac, check the spice rack at your local market (it is increasingly common), specialty foods stores and/or Middle Eastern markets.